By Joanne Jeffries. Last Updated September 23rd 2021. Welcome to this Lands End airport accident claims guide.

 How To Make A Claim For An Accident At Land’s End Airport

-One of the UK’s smallest commercial airports, Land’s End,operates air shuttle flights from .
+One of the UK’s smallest commercial airports, Land’s End, operates air shuttle flights.
 The airport’s small size does not mean that accidents can’t occur.
 The fact that many people rely on the airport for access to the mainland means that the duty of care Land’s End Airport has to its passengers is all the more important.

 If that duty of care is broken by allowing you to suffer an accident, then you could be entitled to claim compensation for the pain, symptoms and effects on your life that the injuries could cause you.

-This web page is a guide to how the personal injury solicitors at Accident Claims UK could help you make a personal injury compensation claim.
+This web page is a guide to how the personal injury solicitors at Accident Claims UK could help you make a no win no fee personal injury compensation claim.
 Read on to find out about various types of possible accidents, how your compensation may be calculated, and the options open to you to proceed with a claim.
-Don’t forget to call 0800 073 8801 for more information or to make a start on your claim.
+Don’t forget to call 0800 073 8801 for more information or to make a start on your Lands End airport accident claims.